What is a mouse bungee?

 - Expensive – as is Razer, things don’t typically come cheap and the bungee is no exception.

-The Razer mouse bungee has a minimalist design, surprisingly Razer haven’t thrown on a load of RGB lighting, ultimately I think that decision comes down to necessity and pricing.
-The bungee feels solid, when placed on the desk it’s sturdy and the design looks well thought out, the top cable clip is made of a hard rubber and is attached to a large metal spring which directs the cable to the ground clip.
-Initially I found the top clip to be quite rigid, but once I prised the rubber clip open I found swapping from one mouse to another quite easy and having various cable diameters and materials not an issue.
+The Razer mouse bungee has a minimalist design, surprisingly Razer hasn’t thrown on a load of RGB lighting, ultimately I think that decision comes down to necessity and pricing.
+The bungee feels solid, when placed on the desk it’s sturdy and the design looks well thought out, the top cable clip is made of hard rubber and is attached to a large metal spring which directs the cable to the ground clip.
+Initially, I found the top clip to be quite rigid, but once I prised the rubber clip open I found swapping from one mouse to another quite easy and having various cable diameters and materials not an issue.
 To be honest, the biggest issue came down to how the actual gaming mouse had been packaged, some which had the cable simply wrapped up had rigid bends which meant I needed to try and iron out the kinks so I could easily clip it in to the bungee, not an issue with the Razer bungee but food for thought.